 What font and point size should I use?

-Use a font that is easy to read, such as Times New Roman or Arial.
+Use a font that is easy to read, such and common to most word processing systems.
 Fonts that are too elaborate can distract the reader from the content of the resume.
 They can also be difficult for scanners to read, if the organization is using that technology to screen resumes.
 The point size of the font should be between 10 and 12 point, although this may vary slightly with different fonts.
 Selective use of bold type can also increase the readability of the resume.

 Before you send out your resume, have it viewed by several people, including the staff at the Office of Academic and Career Services.